 Intended outcome Success criteria Attendance: To achieve and sustain improved attendance for all disadvantaged students, particularly SEND K, and disadvantaged boys so that their attendance is in line with non-disadvantaged peers nationally.
 Demonstrate sustained high attendance for disadvantaged students.
-Families are well supported by pastoral and attendance liaison support teams in dealing with anxieties surrounding attendance to school, learning and achievement, resulting in: • attendance for the whole school at least in line with National figures by September 2024. • attendance for disadvantaged, and SEND at least as high as their peers with an aspirational target of 95% by 2024. • an aspirational target of reducing persistent absence (PA) figures for disadvantaged and SEND to 13% by 2024.
-Social, emotional and behavioural support: Disadvantaged Students with Social Emotional Mental Health needs (SEMH) are so well supported; they learn the full curriculum and achieve highly.
+Families are well supported by pastoral and attendance liaison support teams in dealing with anxieties surrounding attendance to school, learning and achievement, resulting in: • attendance for the whole school at least in line with National figures by September 2025. • attendance for disadvantaged, and SEND at least as high as their peers with an aspirational target of 95% by 2025. • an aspirational target of reducing persistent absence (PA) figures for disadvantaged and SEND to 13% by 2025.
+Social, emotional and Mental Health support: Disadvantaged Students with Social Emotional Mental Health needs (SEMH) are so well supported; they learn the full curriculum and achieve highly.
 All disadvantaged Social Emotional Mental Health Students will achieve a successful post-16 progression, with 0% NEET.
 The quality of education for SEND students is exceptional as recognised in curriculum indicators and teaching indicators.
+Reduction in suspensions for disadvantaged SEMH students by September 2025.
+By 2025, disadvantage SEMH students will achieve as highly as their non-disadvantaged peers.

-Reduction in suspensions for disadvantaged SEMH students by September 2024.
-By 2024, disadvantage SEMH students will achieve as highly as their non-disadvantaged peers.
-Attendance for disadvantaged SEND SEMH students will be at least as high as their peers, with a target of 95% for 2024.
-Tuition: Disadvantaged students will achieve as highly as their non-disadvantaged peers as a result of high-quality tuition in English, mathematics, and a range of other subjects.
-By 2024, disadvantaged students will achieve as highly as their non-disadvantaged peers across the Basics.
-English and mathematics progress for disadvantaged students will be in line with National non-disadvantaged.
-Progress of disadvantaged students in the English Baccalaureate, specifically science, will be broadly in line with their non-disadvantaged peers.
+Attendance for disadvantaged SEND SEMH students will be at least as high as their peers, with an aspira- tional target of 95% for 2025 Tuition: Disadvantaged students will achieve as highly as their non-disadvantaged peers as a result of high-quality tuition in English, mathematics, and a range of other subjects.
+By 2025, disadvantaged students will achieve as highly as their non-disadvantaged peers across the Basics.
+English and mathematics attainment for disadvantaged students will be in line with National non-disadvantaged.
+Attainment of disadvantaged students in the English Baccalaureate, specifically science, will be broadly in line with their non-disadvantaged peers.
 Identified disadvantaged students (with a focus on SEND disadvantaged) have access to resources that will support with their academic achievement.
 Identified disadvantaged students (with a focus on SEND disadvantaged) will have access to tuition based on identified areas of need.
 By the end of Year 7, end of year assessments will demonstrate that students targeted for 'catch-up' revision have made significant gains in relation to their peers.
 Reading: Improved reading comprehension and range of vocabulary among disadvantaged students.
 The reading and vocabulary data of disadvantaged students is improving rapidly and is at least in line with their non-disadvantaged peers.
-Students' reading ability, tested by STAR/NGRT will improve to at least 'average' (SS 95+).
-HAL: Disadvantaged HAL students achieve as highly as their non-disadvan- By 2024, most able disadvantaged students will achieve at least in line with National other students.
+Students' reading ability, tested by NGRT will improve to at least expected level (SS 100+) and will fall into either the Tier 2 category or above.
+HAL: Disadvantaged HAL students achieve as highly as their non-disadvantaged peers, specifically in English, mathematics and other English Baccalaureate subjects By 2025, most able disadvantaged students will achieve at least in line with National other students.
+HAL SEND students will perform exceptionally well.
+Separate science, specifically Physics, performance for HAL disadvantaged students will improve significantly.